-Lord Neuberger, outgoing President of the Supreme Court, said to the Australian Bar Association in July 2017
+Lord Neuberger, another former President of the Supreme Court, said to the Australian Bar Association in July 2017

 One access aspect of the rule of law which is sometimes overlooked is access to the law itself, in other words access to statutes, secondary legislation and case law.
 It is of course a fundamental requirement of the rule of law that laws are clearly expressed and easily accessible.
 To put the point simply, people should know, or at least be able to find out, what the law is.

-The problem is caused partly by repeated re-amendment of the underlying legislative provisions of immigration law, which are now scattered around Acts of Parliament from 1971, 1988, 1999, 2002, 2004, 2006, 2007, 2008, 2009, 2014 and 2016 all of which not only set out free standing provisions of their own but which also amend previous legislation.
+The problem is caused partly by repeated amendment of the underlying legislative provisions of immigration law, which are now scattered around Acts of Parliament from 1971, 1988, 1999, 2002, 2004, 2006, 2007, 2008, 2009, 2014 and 2016.
+All of these not only set out free standing provisions of their own but also amend previous legislation.
 The older Acts have been amended and re-amended repeatedly.

 The original versions are readily available at legislation.gov.uk.
 This is no use at all in immigration law, though.
-It is essential to be able to access the current, amended version.
-This is not available at all, or at least not reliably.
+It is essential to be able to access the current, amended versions.
+These are not available at all, or at least not reliably.